a_sync.a_sync.modifiers package

 True

-property use_limiter: bool
+property use_limiter: bint

 Determines if a rate limiter should be used.